xen-project/xen/docs/misra/deviations.rst

        the short-circuit evaluation strategy for logical operators.
      - Project-wide deviation; tagged as `disapplied` for ECLAIR.

+   * - R13.6
+     - On x86, macros alternative_v?call[0-9] use sizeof and typeof to check that the argument types match the corresponding parameter ones.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R13.6
+     - Anything, no matter how complicated, inside the BUILD_BUG_ON macro is subject to a compile-time evaluation without relevant side effects."
+     - Tagged as `safe` for ECLAIR.

    * - R14.2
      - The severe restrictions imposed by this rule on the use of 'for' statements are not counterbalanced by the presumed facilitation of the